RobTillaart/Adler/README.md

 ## Performance Adler32

-Not tested ESP32 (and many other platforms) yet.
+Only tested on UNO and ESP32 yet.
+If you have data of other platforms, please let me know.

 Numbers measured with **Adler32_performance.ino**.